 Odin marched his armies out of Asgard and to the fields of Vigrid.
 Facing them was an army like they had never seen before.
 Hundreds of fire giants led by an enormous giant with a flaming sword named Surt.
 The Midgard Serpent.
-The mighty Dread Wolf.
+Fenrir.
 The black dog, Garm.
 Even the great betrayer, Loki, was there leading his army of frost giants.

-Loki grinned at Heimdal, and the two armies charged at each other.
+Loki grinned at Heimdall, and the two armies charged at each other.

 They collided at the centre of the battlefield.
 Metal clashed, and bones cracked.
 The warriors of Valhalla fought the giants.
 Heimdall headed straight for Loki.
 Thor bravely chased down the Midgard Serpent.

 Vidar peeled off from the fighting and prowled around the battlefield, looking for perfect opportunities to strike.
 He killed more than a dozen giants without receiving a single blow.
-Across from him, Frey dodged a deadly blow from Surt’s fire sword and, in retaliation, killed him.
-But as Frey tried to regain his breath, a fire giant came up behind him and hewn him in two.
+Across from him, Freyr dodged a deadly blow from Surt’s fire sword and, in retaliation, killed him.
+But as Freyr tried to regain his breath, a fire giant came up behind him and hewn him in two.

 He turned to see Thor landing blow after blow on the Midgard Serpent.
 Then, Thor leapt into the air and landed a mighty hammer blow on the beast’s head.
-The sheer force of the blow killed the serpent instantly.
+The sheer force of it killed the serpent instantly.
 It spewed black venom all over Thor and thudded to the ground.
 Thor wiped his eyes.
 He charged toward a cluster of giants to continue fighting.
-But, as he ran, he began to wobble, and then stagger, and then finally, he dropped to the floor.
-He had been poisoned by the Serpent’s venom.
+But, as he ran, he began to stagger, and finally, he dropped to the floor, dead.
+He had been poisoned by the serpent’s venom.

-Vidar turned to see that Odin was battling the Dread Wolf.
-Odin thrust Gungnir at Fenrir, but the wolf evaded his blow.
+Vidar turned to see that Odin was battling Fenrir.
+Odin thrust Gungnir at the wolf, but Fenrir evaded his blow.
 He lunged at Odin and swallowed him whole.
 At witnessing his father’s death, Vidar’s blood boiled.
 He rushed at Fenrir, kicking the wolf in the jaw and stabbing him in the throat.
+Fenrir collapsed.

 Vidar stumbled backwards and looked around the battlefield.
 Both armies had suffered heavy losses.
 The warriors were exhausted.
 Instead of fighting each other, they were merely exchanging deathblows.